 Figure 2: Blockage Scenario 1 - Shows increased flooding by the 100% blockage scenario.
-This shows an increase in flood levels but not significantly increasing the flood footprint.
+This shows an increase in flood levels but still contain within the gully areas.
 This blockage scenario is unlikely to occur as large culverts are less likely to completely block.
-As expected, there is no difference in areas that are not constrained by culverts.
+No difference in areas that are not constrained by culverts.
 Result: Not considered a critical factor.